 Learning how to cook wild rice is easy.
 It’s delicious, versatile, and can be used in so many different dishes.
-In learning how below, we’ll make my recipe for Cranberry Wild Rice.
+In learning how below, we’ll make a Cranberry Wild Rice Recipe that everyone loves.

 This is the type of rice I like to have on hand all the time.